 A student with a major focus in sociocultural anthropology is expected to have a command of sociocultural theory, research methods, and the literature on a geographic area (36 units).
 Dissertations are expected to be problem oriented and are normally based upon substantial field research.
-All students with a focus in sociocultural anthropology are required to take the core course sequence comprising ANTH 608A and ANTH 608B during their first two years.
+All students with a focus in sociocultural anthropology are required to take the core course sequence comprised of ANTH 608A and ANTH 608B during their first two years, as well as 605 Ethnographic Methods.
 Students are required to take at least one other theory class.
 Some existing theory classes which satisfy this requirement include: